panaversity/learn-applied-generative-ai-fundamentals/03_custom_gpts/readme.md

-# OpenAI's Custom GPTs with Zapier
+# OpenAI's Custom GPTs with Zapier and Google Sheets

 Our main objective in this chapter is to learn how to build OpenAI's Custom GPTs with Google Sheets and Zapier.